Why it’s time to stop undervaluing social media managers

 Throw paid social into the mix and you’ll need someone adept at media planning and buying and campaign management.

 Yet, the average salary for social media managers sits at just $59,535, which is a good $42% lower than the median Australian wage of $84,661.
 You’d pay a lot more for a campaign manager or creative director, so why are social managers who do all of these things so undervalued?

 Social media managers at risk of burnout

 Because social media never sleeps (and evenings are the most active time for social audiences), overtime and overwork are rife.
-The recent 2019 Australian Community Managers Career Survey found that 77% of community managers worked more than 8 hours per day and 32% reported overwork and burnout.
+The recent 2019 Australian Community Managers Career Survey found that 77% of community managers working on social media, worked more than 8 hours per day and 32% reported overwork and burnout.

 We’ve long passed the point where social channels are an optional investment for organisations.
 Social media is a core component of any digital strategy.
 With that in mind, it’s time companies resourced their social teams properly and compensated their staff adequately.

 The right social team (in-house or outsourced) will elevate your brand and tell customers your story.
 They’ll build a community of engaged and loyal consumers.
 They’ll provide deep insights about your customer’s pain points and preferences, helping your product strategy.

 But they can only do that with the budget, time, and resources to do their jobs properly.